Botox (onabotulinumtoxin A)

 Botox works by binding to receptors on nerves and muscle fibers.
 This blocks the release of specific brain chemicals, including acetylcholine.
 This, in turn, blocks muscle activity.
 It is not completely known how Botox reduces headache pain and stiffness.
 A potential reason might be that Botox blocks nerves that send pain messages to the brain and relaxes muscles so they are less sensitive to pain.1

-Botox is injected into the muscles of the neck and face by a doctor.
+Botox is injected into the muscles of the head, neck, shoulders, and face by a headache specialist.
 There are 31 injection sites.
 The recommended treatment schedule is every 12 weeks.
-Your doctor will talk to you about what is right for your specific case.1
+Your specialist will talk to you about what is right for your specific case.1

 What are the possible side effects?